-FS 1661 Exterior Fires
+FS 1661 Exterior Fires 1 credit (1 lec.)

 Students are introduced to the knowledge and skills called for in NFPA 1001 in the subject area of Fire Control.
 Course will include both lecture and practical application of the skills retained.